KristofM854/Effects-of-bottom-up-factors-on-growth-and-toxin-content-of-a-harmful-algae-bloom-dinoflagellate/README.md

 Strains: L2-D2, L4-B1 and L4-B9.
 The light experiment uses all three, the nitrogen experiment uses L2-D2 and L4-B1.

+All data required to reproduce the analysis is included in this repository.

 ## Contents

 ### `Light_intensities/`